inabikarilibrary/inalib/inapedia/players/dutch/marcel.md

 # Marcel

-Marcel is a Dutch player, maining Nomash.
+Marcel is a Dutch :netherlands: player, maining Nomash.

 ## Achievements